What Are Bebop Scales?

 Formula is 1-b2-3-4-5-b6-b7-7.
 This scale is derived from the fifth mode of the harmonic scale, the Phrygian dominant mode.

 Other bebop scales :

 Formula is : 1-2-b3-4-5-b6-b7-7 .
 This scale has a chromatic passing tone (b7) between the minor sixth (b6) and the major seventh (7).

 - The melodic minor bebop scale :

 Formula is : 1-2-b3-4-5-#5-6-7.
 The melodic minor bebop scale is derived from the ascending form of the melodic minor scale, it has a chromatic passing tone between the 5th and 6th notes.

 The major bebop scale is an eight note scale.
 Check out this jazz guitar lesson with scale charts, guitar diagrams and jazz lines for a better understanding of this jazz scale.

-The dominant bebop scale aka Mixolydian bebop scale is the most used of the bebop scales.
-This scale contain eight notes and spelled 1-2-3-4-5-6-b7-7.
-You will find in this jazz guitar lesson some patterns, neck diagrams, jazz lines and charts to master this scale.
+You will find in this jazz guitar lesson some patterns, neck diagrams, jazz lines and formula charts to master this dominant bebop scale.